Michigan Basic Insurance is a Fair Plan Policy

 Michigan Basic insurance offers two types of Michigan homeowners insurance policies:

 - Repair Cost Policy-This type of policy allows you to replace, repair, or rebuild your damaged property to a condition similar to what it was before the damage, using modern materials.
-If you have plaster walls, the walls will be replaced with drywall.
-To buy this type of policy, you must purchase an amount of insurance equal to the market value.
+If you have plaster walls, will replace the walls with drywall.
+To buy this type of policy, you must purchase insurance equal to the market value.
 In general, this type of policy provides less coverage than a Replacement cost policy.

 Read Understanding Michigan Homeowners insurance for complete information on Michigan homeowner’s policies.